dcos/examples/tensorflow/1.10/README.md

 ## Prerequisites

 - A running DC/OS 1.10 cluster with at least 3 nodes having 6CPU, 12GB of memory in total.
-This exact amount depends on your configuration for the gpuworker, worker, and ps tasks.
+This exact amount depends on your configuration for the gpuworker, worker, and parameter_server tasks.
 - [DC/OS CLI](https://dcos.io/docs/1.10/usage/cli/install/) installed.
 - If you want to benefit from GPU acceleration, please check how to [install DC/OS on GPU instances](https://dcos.io/docs/1.10/deploying-services/gpu/#installing-dc-os-with-gpus-enabled)
 - Check the [tools repository](https://github.com/dcos-labs/dcos-tensorflow-tools), also including the examples.